jochasinga/referkit-node/README.md

 ```

-The token will also be stored in-memory as a static variable in the `Auth` class.
+The token will be stored in the browser's `localStorage` if it's available and also in-memory as a static variable.

-If you'd like to use the browser's localStorage to store the access token, set `Auth.useLocalStorage = true` before logging in.
+You can opt-out of storing the token in the browser's localStorage by setting `Auth.useLocalStorage = false` before calling `login()`.

 To log out (invalidate the access token):